 If you are interested in enrolling your child at our school we would love you to come and visit.
 Please contact our lovely admin team to arrange an appointment.
+We are fortunate to have access to large, beautiful grounds – which you can view in our gallery.

 Government advice on choosing a school for your child – click here.